BELLE DE JOUR — CLASSIC FILM PICK

-Luis Bunuel’s 1967 film stars Catherine Deneuve as the wife of a wealthy doctor who begins spending her afternoons working in a high-class French brothel catering to the unique kinks of its clientele.
+Luis Bunuel’s study of BDSM eroticism stars Catherine Deneuve as the wife of a wealthy doctor who begins spending her afternoons working in a high-class French brothel catering to the unique kinks of its international clientele.

 Not Rated.
 101 mins.
 (A+) (Five stars — out of five / no halves.

 Help keep Cole Smithey writing reviews, creating video essays, and making podcasts.
 Click on the button to pledge your support through Patreon.